savvas-paragkamian/historical-marine-literature/README.md

 This repository hosts scripts and queries in order to quantify the digitised historical marine literature about biodiversity which hasn't been curated.

-The goal is to provide a rough estimate of the work ahead towards the marine biodiversity document rescue.
+The goal is to provide an estimation of the work ahead towards the marine biodiversity document rescue.

-The road to rescue data lies far ahead from digitisation which still is the first crutial step.
+The process of rescue data lies requires additional efford after the digitisation which still is the first crutial step.
 Three subsequent but equally hard tasks remain.
-The transcription of the text in these documents, the recognition of the containing entities and their mapping to standardised identifiers.
+These steps are the transcription of the text in these documents, the recognition of the containing entities and their mapping to standardised identifiers.

 Lastly, the publication of these data to public repositories, like OBIS and GBIF, is the last step for their rescue and their synthesis with